victorteokw/ac-html/README.md

          (candidate-face . your-cool-face)
          (symbol .
 "VAL")
          (requires .
 0)) ac-source-html-attribute-value))

+;; additionally you may want configure
+;; ac-source-haml-tag ac-source-haml-attribute ac-source-haml-attribute-value ;; and same for jade

 ;; if you use `web-mode` and set `(requires .
 0)`, you may want disable ;; auto-quotinng of web-mode because of bug popup.
 ;; `smartparens-mode` as example of auto-pair quote may be used.